simp/pupmod-simp-freeradius/README.md

   - 'freeradius::v3::modules::ldap'
 ```

-The default setting for radiusd.conf can be found in freeradius::v3::conf
+The default settings for radiusd.conf can be found in
+- freeradius::v3::conf
+- freeradius::v3::conf::log
+- freeradius::v3::conf::security
+- freeradius::v3::conf::thread_pool
 and can be changed using hiera.

+The listener is setup in the freeradius::v3::sites::ldap.
+Review that module if
+there is a need to change the listener or to use a global listener instead of one linked
+to a site.

 #### Add radius clients: